[Must-see for beginners] Just look at this! Easy-to-understand illustrated explanation of the basics of servers

 To store the data required for the site = Database server (DB)

-It can centrally manage data such as user information and product data, and also save, update, and back up data.
+can centrally manage data such as user information and product data, and can also handle data storage, updates, and backups.

 There are a variety of servers for different purposes